 According to Kaspersky, only 19% of companies with 25 or fewer workers prioritize IT in their strategic plans.
 On the other hand, larger organizations take more precautions by having a solid IT strategy in place.

-Security is a crucial facet in the IT strategy since you’ll need to collect and store organization and customer data digitally.
-IT solutions can indeed cost an arm and a leg, and not every organization can handle data security internally.
+Security is a crucial facet in the Information Technology strategy since you’ll need to collect and store organization and customer data digitally.
+Information Technology solutions can indeed cost an arm and a leg, and not every organization can handle data security internally.
 But you still need to address the issue, even if you have to outsource cybersecurity operations.

 As soon as you begin gathering sensitive data, your cybersecurity strategy needs to kick into motion.
 And ensure it remains proactive to ensure you’re beating the fraudsters and malicious competitors in their game.
 Failure to protect your business and customer data can lead to reputational damage, financial losses, and other adverse effects.

 Let’s face it- delegating your decision-making task can be a hard nut to crack.
 Despite your best efforts, your employees will rarely think the way you do.
 That’s another place where strategic planning steps in.

 A strategic IT plan provides a clear decision-making roadmap to your employee.
 That way, they can make decisions that are in line with your thinking and overarching goals.